Rohit909-creator/Anti-Hallucinogen/README.md

 ```

 Next implementation will focus on correcting hallucinations if required.
 The model will go into a state of reflection and self-correction when it detects a hallucination, allowing it to improve its performance over time.

+This is just a POC.

+But it feels like a step toward something bigger:

+LLMs with internal self-awareness signals.

+Curious to hear thoughts from people working on:

+interpretability

+alignment

+LLM reliability